The year I turned into a river.

 A thick white rope tied to the end of a dock.
 (Photo credit: Matt Seymour, via Unsplash)

-I was just thinking how much I wish I could send this workshop list back to my 24-year-old self and say— all this will exist for you some day.
+I was just thinking how much I wish I could send the Firefly workshop list back to my 24-year-old self and say— all this will exist for you some day.

 That year, writing was a dinghy on a rushing river of tears.